nitesh22651/python/README.md

 This code defines a Task_Manager class that implements a console-based to-do list application.
 The program allows users to:

-Add Task: Add new tasks to the list.
+Add Task: Add new tasks to the list
-View Tasks: Display all tasks along with their completion status (Done/Not Done).
-Mark Task as Complete: Update the status of a task to "Done."
+View Tasks: Display all tasks along with their completion status (Done/Not Done) Mark Task as Complete: Update the status of a task to "Done."
-Delete Task: Remove a task from the list.
+Delete Task: Remove a task from the list
-Exit: Exit the application..
+Exit: Exit the application.

 # Team Members